ichaoX/ext-file/README.md

 ## Notes

 * The local file operations required by this extension cannot be performed in the browser, and a [helper app](app) needs to be installed to assist in the related work.

+* The optional Code Editor feature is provided by the [Code Editor](https://addons.mozilla.org/firefox/addon/code-editor/) extension.